Jesus-Yanez/Jesus-Yanez.github.io/index.md

 # Jesus Yanez's Portfolio

 # Hello World
 This is my home page!
-My name is Jesus Yanez, I am a student at [Cal State Fullerton](http://www.fullerton.edu/) and my major is Computer Science. expect to graduate in 2027.
+My name is Jesus Yanez, I am a student at [Cal State Fullerton](http://www.fullerton.edu/) and my major is Computer Science.
+I expect to graduate in 2027.

 ## Computer science Projects